Hans-Van/Weather-Dashboard/README.md

 Working on this project provided valuable insights into various tools and technologies:
 1. **AWS Services**:
    - Gained hands-on experience with AWS S3 for data storage and AWS IAM for managing permissions.
-   - Learned to create, manage, and debug AWS Lambda functions.
    - Understood how to work with the AWS CLI for seamless cloud interactions.

 2. **Git and GitHub**: